zostera/django-modeltrans/docs/pages/migration.rst

 This is how to migrate from django-modeltranslation (version 0.12.1) to `django-modeltrans`:

 #.
-Make sure you have a recent backup available!
+Make sure you have a recent backup of your data available!
 #.
 Add `modeltrans` to your `INSTALLED_APPS`
+#.
+Make sure the default language for django-modeltranslation is equal to the
+   language in `LANGUAGE_CODE`, which django-modeltrans will use.
+#.
+Copy the setting `AVAILABLE_LANGUAGES` to `MODELTRANS_AVAILABLE_LANAGUES`.
 #.
 Add the TranslationField to the models you want to translate and keep the registrations
    for now.
 In order to prevent field name collisions, disable the virtual fields in django-modeltrans for now (`virtual_fields=False`)::